UPRM-CIIC4010-F25/pa2-aquarium-yahir-kristal/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+Power Up:
+- When the player reaches 50 points, they transform into a shark, gaining speed and size.